Frequently Asked Questions

 Who can invest?

 Everyone can invest with Carbon Equity!
 That is part of our mission.
-Investors do need to be able to meet the minimum ticket sizes, which is currently €100,000 for most funds, and €10,000 for limited opportunities within our Climate Investing Club.
-See ‘what is the minimum investment amount’ for more information.
+Investors do need to be able to meet the minimum ticket sizes, which is currently €100,000 for most funds (except for professional investors).
+For Carbon Equity Access To Climate Tech Fund II the minimum ticket size is €20,000.

 Climate investing